Erick Mejia

-Erick Augusto Mejia (born November 9, 1994) is a Dominican professional baseball infielder and outfielder in the Washington Nationals organization.
-He has played in Major League Baseball (MLB) for the Kansas City Royals.
+Erick Augusto Mejia (born November 9, 1994) is a Dominican professional baseball pitcher and former infielder and outfielder in the Washington Nationals organization.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals.

 Career

 Seattle Mariners

 Mejia was signed as an international free agent by the Seattle Mariners on June 30, 2012.
 Mejia played in the Seattle organization from 2013 through 2015.
 During his time with them, he played for the DSL Mariners, AZL Mariners, Everett AquaSox, Clinton LumberKings, and the Tacoma Rainiers.

 Los Angeles Dodgers

 Mejia was traded to the Los Angeles Dodgers in exchange for Joe Wieland on January 12, 2016.
 He was a post-season all-star with the Rancho Cucamonga Quakes in 2016 when he hit .287 in 124 games.
 He split the 2017 season between Rancho Cucamonga and the Tulsa Drillers.